ibm-cloud-docs/openwhisk/functions-cli.md

 ```
 {: pre}

-Starting in functions plugin CLI version 1.0.38, we’ve introduced two new flags for the trigger command: `—trigger-param` and `—feed-param`.
-These flags are an extension to creating and updating a trigger, making the `trigger create` and `update` commands more flexible.
-T
+Starting in functions plug-in CLI version 1.0.38, two new options are available for the trigger command: `—trigger-param` and `—feed-param`.
+These options are an extension to creating and updating a trigger, making the `trigger create` and `update` commands more flexible.

 Previously, you created and updated a trigger with a parameter on it with the following command: